jinu721/InstagramClone/README.md

 The home page design is fully responsive and looks great on all devices, including laptops, tablets, and mobile phones.

-### Future Improvements

-- **Additional Pages:** Add other pages such as user profiles, explore page, and messaging features to expand the website.
-- **Backend Integration:** Implement a backend to handle user authentication, data storage, and real-time updates.

 ### How to Run

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser to view the home page.

-### Contributions

-Contributions to add new pages, enhance features, or integrate backend functionality are welcome!
-Feel free to fork the repository and submit pull requests.

 ### Author